Who has qualified for Women's EURO, who can join them?

 State of play

-- Qualified: Belgium, Denmark, England (hosts), France, Germany, Iceland*, Netherlands (holders), Norway, Sweden
+- Qualified: Belgium, Denmark, England (hosts), Finland, France, Germany, Iceland*, Netherlands (holders), Norway, Spain, Sweden

 - Confirmed in play-offs: Northern Ireland, Russia, Ukraine